 Since retiring I have been working with hockey players of all ages.
 There are always holes in developing players' games.
 After being on the ice with defenceman from 8 to 18 years old, clear areas of weakness became evident.

-I am really looking forward to getting back on the ice with young defenceman.
+I am looking forward to getting back on the ice with the young defenceman.
 Previous camps were a great success.
-The hour length practice sessions worked just as I had hoped.
-The player's were engaged the whole 60 minutes, they didn't lose their focus.
+The hour length of practice sessions worked just as I had hoped.
+The players were engaged for the whole 60 minutes, they didn't lose their focus.
 We worked on specific areas of defenceman play, we will do the same again this Spring.

-My goal for this camp is for all players to develop a better understanding of playing the position of defence from covering the areas mentioned above.
-There are other skills required to play the position of which we will cover as well.
+My goal for this camp is for all players to develop a better understanding of playing the position of defense by covering the areas mentioned above.
+There are other skills required to play the position which we will cover as well.

 The sessions will be structured and organized to work on specific skills each day.
-Each participant will receive instruction from all the instructors and of course I will be on the ice for all sessions.
-I firmly believe in giving feedback and suggestions to the young players.
-With a ratio of no more then 6 skaters for each instructor, this is possible.
+Each participant will receive instruction from all the instructors and of course, I will be on the ice for all sessions.
+I firmly believe in giving feedback and suggestions to young players.
+With a ratio of no more than 6 skaters for each instructor, this is possible.

-My expectations for the players is to come to the camp prepared to pay attention, to work, to learn and to improve.
+My expectations for the players are to come to the camp prepared to pay attention, work, learn, and improve.
 Just because you are on the ice doesn't mean you are getting better.
-I made the decision to keep the ice times at 1 hour so that the players will never lose focus.
+I decided to keep the ice times at 1 hour so that the players will never lose focus.
 I firmly believe in quality over quantity.
 We will have fun but with success in mind!

 Between now and then make sure you all are running and doing the push-ups we spoke about in April!
 (That is for the players, but parents you are welcome to do the same!)